The ultimate first-time home buyer’s guide

 In these provinces, a first-time home buyer can apply for a rebate on the transfer taxes:

 • British Columbia: In BC, many first-time home buyers qualify for a total exemption from the property transfer tax.
 To qualify, buyers must have lived in BC for at least one year or have filed at least 2 income tax returns in BC within the past 6 years.
-Additionally, the property’s fair market value must be less than $500,000 and less than 0.5 hectares in size.
+To qualify, the purchased property can be no larger than 0.5 hectares and can have a market value of no more than $500,000.

 • Ontario: Ontario’s land transfer tax refund applies only to buyers who have never owned a home, anywhere in the world, at any time.
 Under this incentive, first-time buyers pay no land transfer tax on the first $368,000 of the value of their home.
-If the home is worth more than that amount, the refund is capped at $4,000.
+If the home is more valuable than that, the maximum refund is $4,000.

 • Prince Edward Island: In PEI, eligible buyers may qualify for a full exemption from the property transfer tax.
 This incentive is available to Canadian citizens or permanent residents who have never owned a principal residence.
 Like in BC, the buyer must have lived in PEI for at least 6 months or filed income tax there in at least 2 of the previous 6 years.